 One thing is sure, though: this amount is too big compared to the monthly premium you might be required to pay if you will seek the services of an independent insurance firm for your insurance needs.

-Independent car insurance firms, like Insure on the Spot, provide customers with as many as a dozen free online insurance quotes to help them obtain the coverage they need at a price that fits their budget.
+According to the website of Second Gear Magazine, some independent car insurance firms provide customers with as many as a dozen free online insurance quotes to help them obtain the coverage they need at a price that fits their budget.
 Besides this, these firms also offer multiple payment options, have bilingual customer service representatives who are available to answer customers’ questions and help them meet their needs whenever they call, and provide 24/7 roadside assistance – these and many more benefits for a monthly premium that can be as low as $35.

 Read More »